-Join author and journalist Linda Jaivin and the deputy director of the China Studies Centre, Olivier Krischer, as they discuss how researchers and writers can adapt their writing or research findings to speak to a broader general public.
+Join author and journalist Linda Jaivin and the acting director of the China Studies Centre, Olivier Krischer, as they discuss how researchers and writers can adapt their writing or research findings to speak to a broader general public.

 This event targets research students and early career researchers working about or with China, who might be wondering: